Free Testosterone Calculator: Test Your Levels

 How can I improve my testosterone risk score naturally?

 Focus on 7–9 hours of quality sleep, resistance training 2–4 days per week, limiting alcohol to <14 units/week, managing stress, and maintaining a healthy body composition.
-The tool provides personalized recommendations after completion.
+The tool provides personalised recommendations after completion.

 What happens after I complete the testosterone calculator?